RolandKarb/RolandKarb/README.md

 ### Hi there 👋
 - 🔭 I’m currently working as a system analyst in the automotive field
-- 🌱 I’m currently learning computer engineering, numerical methods, simulation and modelling
+- 🌱 I’m currently learning software engineering
-- 👯 I’m looking to collaborate on topics related to mechanical engineering
+- 👯 I’m looking to collaborate on topics related to engineering
 <!--
 **RolandKarb/RolandKarb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.